Skip to main content

 Why National Monuments Are the Smart RVer's Play

+BLM-managed monuments are typically the most accessible for RVers: large, remote, with dispersed camping often allowed within the monument boundary, no reservation system, and either free or very low-cost fees.
 NPS-managed monuments often share the same character as national parks but carry far less infrastructure and visitor volume.
-Visiting an NPS monument versus the nearest famous national park frequently means comparable scenery at a fraction of the crowds.
+Choosing an NPS monument over the nearest famous national park frequently means comparable scenery with a fraction of the crowds.

 BLM Monuments: The Best Free Camping Opportunity in the West